Showing posts with label Non Vegetarian. Show all posts

 Wash mince and let it drain in a colander.
 Wash the lentils.

-In a pressure cooker, mix all the ingredients except the coriander and rava.
+In a pressure cooker, mix all the ingredients except the coriander, eggs and rava.
 Add ½ cup of water and salt and let it cook for 5-6 whistles on a high flame.
 Reduce the heat and let it cook for another 5 minutes or so.
 Let it cool.

 Friday, January 11, 2008